 Zinc deficiency can be associated with various health problems and risks.
 Children especially need to be supplied with sufficient amounts of the mineral, as this particular mineral deficiency leads to diarrhoea and pneumonia – the most frequent causes of death among children under the age of five worldwide.[12–15]

 Interestingly, climate change could have a negative impact on our zinc levels.
-Due to high carbon dioxide emissions, the zinc content of our food is said to have declined significantly.
+Due to high carbon dioxide emissions, the number of truly zinc-rich foods – that is, foods with a high zinc content – is said to have declined significantly.
 Plant-based and animal foods imported from South East Asia or South Africa also contain lower amounts of zinc because the soil there is lower in zinc.

 If you sweat a lot – be it through exercise or in hot weather – you will lose a lot of zinc by sweating.
 You should compensate for these losses with a balanced diet filled with zinc-rich foods.
-A vegetarian or vegan diet can also lead to a deficiency, as the small intestine absorbs less zinc from plant-based foods.
+A vegetarian or vegan diet can also turn into causes of a zinc deficiency, as the small intestine absorbs less zinc from plant-based foods.
 If you suffer from a chronic inflammatory bowel disease (ulcerative colitis, Crohn’s disease), the absorption of nutrients in your bowel is impaired.
 Chronic stress can also cause a zinc deficiency.[9, 16]

 Did you know that people with diabetes have a high risk of developing zinc deficiency?
 High blood sugar levels lead to frequent urination: poorly adjusted diabetics lose much more zinc in their urine.[9, 11]